andreyto/mgtaxa/doc/running.md

 In this example:

--   Compared to the first example of classifying sequences that used a default set of models, we classify against a combination of RefSeq-based models (`--db-imm $MGT_DATA/refseq-icm`), models built for a few other genomes such as SAR86 (`--db-imm $MGT_DATA/ref-extra-icm`) and models that we have built ourselves in the previous example (`--db-imm imm.db`).
+-   Compared to the first example of classifying sequences that used just the default set of models implicitly, we use **both** models that we have built ourselves in the previous example (`--db-imm imm.db`) **and** the default set of models (`--db-imm-default 1`).
+If you instead want to use **only** your own models, then you should set (`--db-imm-default 0`) or omit this option entirely.

--   We dereference the environment variable `$MGT_DATA` to refer to the location of the default models.
-That variable is defined in the current shell when the command `source <MGT_HOME>/etc/mgtaxa.shrc` is executed.
+-   If you have several sets of your own models that you have trained in different invocations of the tool with `--mode train` argument, you can combine them for prediction (`--mode predict`) by providing `--db-imm` option several times, such as `--db-imm imm1.db --db-imm imm2.db`.